grmontpetit/cluster-sandbox/README.md

 The cluster is started by using docker-compose.

 Part of the cluster, namely the Entity is using Akka-Typed which at the time this page was written, was a work in progress at Lightbend.
 Akka-Typed is the next version of Akka using Typed actors.

+## Notes

+To push to docker hub, you must login with the docker CLI first.